-Have you suffered an injury or medical impairment that affects your ability to work but has not prevented you from doing so entirely?
-If so, you could be entitled to partial disability benefits, provided you have disability insurance through your employer or because you purchased it yourself.
-These benefits pay a percentage of your missing income, helping you make ends meet while your impairment affects your ability to earn a living.
+Did you suffer an injury or medical impairment that affects your ability to work but hasn’t completely stopped you?
+If so, you might qualify for partial disability benefits if you have insurance through your employer or purchased it yourself.
+These benefits pay a percentage of your missing income, helping you make ends meet while your impairment affects your living ability.
 Let’s explore the different types of permanent partial disability benefits you could be entitled to.

 What Is Partial Disability?

-Disability insurance is a type of insurance that pays benefits to a policyholder whose ability to work is affected by a medical impairment.
+Disability insurance pays benefits to a policyholder whose ability to work is affected by a medical impairment, including cases of permanent partial disability.
 Disability benefits typically cover a percentage of the income the worker has lost.
-While specific terms vary greatly from policy to policy, many will provide limited benefits if the policyholder becomes partially disabled, meaning they can still work to some degree, but their ability to do so is limited by their impairment.
-In these cases, partial disability may pay a portion of the difference between what the worker used to earn and what they are currently able to earn while working part-time.
+While specific terms vary greatly from policy to policy, many provide limited benefits if the policyholder becomes partially disabled, meaning they can still work to some degree.
+Still, their impairment limits their ability to do so.
+In these cases, partial disability may pay a portion of the difference between what the worker used to earn and what they can currently earn while working part-time.

 Disability insurance comes in two general types: short-term and long-term policies.
-Short-term disability (STD) policies generally cover a few months of disability, generally up to six months or a year – enough to help workers while they recover.
-Long-term disability (LTD) policies, on the other hand, can last for years, potentially even for life, covering workers who’ve suffered permanently impairing injuries or medical conditions.
-Short-term disability policies typically kick in within a few weeks of the worker developing a disabling condition, whereas long-term disability policies may not trigger until a worker has been disabled for several months.
+Short-term disability (STD) policies generally cover a few months of disability, typically up to six months or a year – enough to help workers while they recover.
+Long-term disability (LTD) policies, on the other hand, can last for years, potentially even for life, covering workers who’ve suffered permanently impairing injuries or medical conditions, including those with permanent partial disability.
+Short-term disability policies typically begin within a few weeks after a worker develops a disabling condition, while long-term disability policies may not activate until a worker has been disabled for several months.

 Own-Occupation Permanent Partial Disability

-Different disability insurance policies take different approaches to what they will cover.
-One definition is “own occupation,” which means a policy pays benefits if a worker is unable to perform their normal job duties.
-Partial own-occupation disability insurance would kick in if a worker can still do their job in a partial or part-time capacity, but can no longer do it full-time.
+Different disability insurance policies approach what they will cover.
+One definition is “own occupation,” which means a policy pays benefits if workers cannot perform their duties.
+Partial own-occupation disability insurance applies when a worker can perform their job part-time but not full-time, often in cases of permanent partial disability.

 Here’s an example to illustrate this definition of disability.
-A surgeon develops a medical condition that affects her circulation, making it impossible for her to stand for hours at a time.
-While she can still perform relatively simple procedures, she can no longer stand long enough to complete more complex ones.
-As such, she might be entitled to draw partial own-occupation disability to make up a portion of the difference between her pre- and post-diagnosis salaries.
+A surgeon develops a condition affecting her circulation, preventing her from standing for long periods.
+While she can perform simple procedures, she can’t complete complex ones.
+Thus, she may qualify for partial own-occupation disability benefits to bridge the gap between her pre- and post-diagnosis salaries, reflecting her permanent partial disability.

 Any-Occupation Partial Disability

-Another definition of disability used in many policies is “any occupation.”
-These policies only kick in if the policyholder is prevented from doing any kind of work because of their impairment.
+Many policies use “any occupation” as another definition of disability.
+These policies activate only if the policyholder cannot perform any kind of work due to their impairment.
 To illustrate this concept, let’s return to the surgeon in our earlier example.
-Because she is still able to work in some capacity, the surgeon cannot draw the full percentage of the benefits from an any-occupation policy.
-However, if her condition is serious enough to prevent her from working full-time in any capacity, she might be entitled to a partial permanent benefit.
+Since the surgeon can still work in some capacity, she cannot claim the full benefits from an any-occupation policy.
+However, if her condition prevents her from working full-time, she may qualify for a partial permanent benefit.

 Pros and Cons to Consider

-The main advantage of any-occupation policies is their affordability – they generally have lower premiums than own-occupation policies.
-However, the trade-off is the potential difficulty in qualifying for benefits, which could leave individuals without support if they’re unable to perform their specific job but can still work in another capacity.
+The main advantage of any-occupation policies is their affordability—they generally have lower premiums than own-occupation policies.
+However, the trade-off may make it harder to qualify for benefits, leaving individuals unsupported if they can’t perform their specific job but can work in another capacity.

 Contact Our Disability Insurance Lawyers